Wall Street's Latest Ratings Overview

 About ICHR

-Ichor Holdings, Ltd. is engaged in the designing, engineering and manufacturing of critical fluid delivery subsystems and components for semiconductor capital equipment.
-Its product includes gas and chemical delivery systems and subsystems, collectively known as fluid delivery systems and subsystems, which are key elements of the process tools used in the manufacturing of semiconductor devices.
-Its gas delivery subsystems deliver, monitor, and control precise quantities of the specialized gases used in semiconductor manufacturing processes, such as etch and deposition.
-Its chemical delivery systems and subsystems precisely blend and dispense the reactive liquid chemistries used in semiconductor manufacturing processes, such as chemical-mechanical planarization, electroplating and cleaning.
-It offers precision-machined components, weldments, electron beam and laser-welded components, precision vacuum and hydrogen brazing and surface treatment technologies and other proprietary products.
+Ichor Holdings, Ltd. is engaged in designing, engineering, and manufacturing critical fluid delivery subsystems and components primarily for semiconductor capital equipment, as well as other industries, such as defense/aerospace and medical.
+The Company's primary product offerings include gas and chemical delivery subsystems, collectively known as fluid delivery subsystems, which are key elements of the process tools used in the manufacturing of semiconductor devices.
+Its gas delivery subsystems deliver, monitor and control precise quantities of the specialized gases used in semiconductor manufacturing processes, such as etch and deposition.
+Its chemical delivery subsystems precisely blend and dispense the reactive liquid chemistries used in semiconductor manufacturing processes, such as chemical-mechanical planarization, electroplating, and cleaning.
+It also provides precision-machined components, weldments, e-beam and laser welded components, precision vacuum, and other products.

 About the author